google/cauliflowervest/README.md

 To get started, begin with the [Introduction](../../wiki/Introduction) wiki page.

-### Office Hours
+### Contact

-The Cauliflower Vest engineering team will host office hours every other Monday from 11am to 1pm Eastern Time.
-Office hours are available as a video conference via Google+ Hangout, or on the irc network [freenode](http://freenode.net).
-Feel free to use or not use a webcam for the hangout.

-Next office hours are **Mon Dec 15**, 11am-1pm US/Eastern.

-Join the Google+ Hangout here (new URL for each session): ...

-We will simultaneously be present on [freenode](http://freenode.net/) in:

-> ` #google-corpeng `

-Feel free to join and/or email the discussion list with questions at [cauliflowervest-discuss@googlegroups.com](mailto:cauliflowervest-discuss@googlegroups.com).
+Please search, join, and/or email the discussion list with questions at [cauliflowervest-discuss@googlegroups.com](https://groups.google.com/forum/#!forum/cauliflowervest-discuss).
-To reach only engineers on the project, email [cauliflowervest-eng@googlegroups.com](mailto:cauliflowervest-eng@googlegroups.com).
+To reach only engineers on the project, email cauliflowervest-eng@googlegroups.com.

 <br />